Local Attractions & Things to Do in Schenectady This Fall

 Photo provided by Schenectady County Historical Society

-Schenectady was New York State's first historic district, so of course the city is rich with sites from years past.
+Schenectady features New York State's first locally designated historic district, so of course the city is rich with sites from years past.

-Or, check out the SCHS's museum, which uses artifcats to tell the story of the city's people and places.
-Learn about crucial historical points in Schenectady's history, like the American Locomotive Company and the Schenectady Massacre.
+Or, check out the SCHS's museum, which uses artifacts to reveal details about the city's people and places.
+Learn about crucial periods in Schenectady's history, like the American Locomotive Company and the Schenectady Massacre.

 Stockade Villagers' Outdoor Art Show

 The annual Stockade Villagers' Outdoor Art Show is held in the early fall every year on Ferry and Front Street.
 This fantastic outdoor art show and sale aims to encourage local artists to come out and sell their works.
 Arts typically include drawings, paintings, graphics, sculptures, photography, and non-utilitarian textiles.

 Walking around this beautiful park in the fall you're sure to see some striking fall foliage.
 Check out Iroquois Lake, a dog park, tennis courts, historical statues, a playground for kids, and more.

 Perhaps Schenectady's number one attraction, Proctors is a traditional theater that attracts world-famous entertainment.
 Proctors always has an exciting lineup of shows going on.

 Before you attend an event at the theater, grab some dinner at one of Schenectady's many great restaurants.
 Check out establishments like Cornell's Restaurant or The Van Dyck Restaurant & Lounge.

 In October, there's no shortage of haunted places in Schenectady to check out.
 If you're feeling brave, get into the Halloween mood with one of these classic scary hot spots.